causalincentives/causalincentives.github.io/index.md

 * **Damiano Fornasiere** University of Barcelona
 * **Pietro Greiner** University of Barcelona

 ## Learn more

-If you find our work interesting, here are some pointers for background reading.

 Our work builds on both the causality and the AGI safety literature.
-To be able to contribute to this area of research, you would need a reasonably deep understanding of both.
+Below are some pointers to background readings in each.

 ### Causality